-It's hard to believe March is right around the corner.
+It’s hard to believe March is right around the corner.
 It seems like just yesterday we were transitioning back from winter break, and now many of us are counting down the days until Spring Break is here.
-As you head into March, I wanted to share some of my favorite classroom activities and teaching ideas to celebrate holidays this month and kick off Spring.
+As you head into March, I wanted to share some of fun March activities for elementary students and teaching ideas to celebrate holidays this month and kick off Spring.

 This post contains affiliate links.
 I receive a small commission each time someone makes a purchase through one of my links, which helps to support the blog.

-If you're looking for March teaching ideas, look no further than the many holidays that arise during the month.
+If you’re looking for fun March activities and teaching ideas, look no further than the many holidays that arise during the month.
 Here are just a few of the best holidays to include in your classroom:

 Read Across America Day – March 2

-Whether you are celebrating Dr. Seuss's birthday (he was born in 1904) or using it to tie in your learning about the 50 states, this is a great idea for your lesson plans for the first week of March.
+Whether you celebrate Dr. Seuss’s birthday (he was born in 1904) or tie it in your learning about the 50 states, this is a great idea for your lesson plans for the first week of March.

 Here are a few ways you might incorporate Read Across America Day into your classroom: